berrak/virtualbox/README.md

 ### SSH access to guests with NAT port forwarding

 Ensure that the VM is off and type commands as a regular <user> account.
-Use 'VBoxmanage' to configure port forwarding.
+Use 'VBoxManage' to configure port forwarding.
 Show your VM's with:

     $ VBoxManage list vms

 Here we examplify with guest *mojo*.
 Add a NAT rule for SSH with:

-    $ VBoxManage modify mojo --natpf1 "guestssh,tcp,127.0.0.1,2201,,22"
+    $ VBoxManage modifyvm mojo --natpf1 "guestssh,tcp,127.0.0.1,2201,,22"

 There is not requirement to specify the guest ip, but we need to use a port greater than 1024 on the host.
 Since we have many VM's, assign *mojo* an